 Check out CS0: a blog on Computer Science Education.

 I have been researching and lecturing in computer science in Dublin, Ireland for 13 years.
 In 2011 I completed my PhD in High Performance Heterogeneous Computing with the UCD Heterogeneous Computing Laboratory.
-I also hold an MSc in Computational Science from the same school jointly with the School of Mathematical Sciences.
-My undergraduate degrees are a BA (Hons) in Computer Science and a BA (Hons) in Physics from Drew University (NJ, USA), where I also earned a minor degree in Mathematics.
+I also hold an MSc in Computational Science from the UCD School of Computer Science and the School of Mathematics and Statistics.
+My undergraduate degrees are a BA (Cum Laude) in Computer Science and a BA (Cum Laude) in Physics from Drew University (NJ, USA), where I also earned a minor degree in Mathematics.
 I completed a masters-level certificate in Teaching and Learning at Griffith College Dublin in 2012.
 In 2015 I completed a MA in Higher Education at the Learning, Teaching and Technology Centre at the Dublin Institute of Technology, researching the effects of enhanced compiler syntax error messages on novice programmer behaviour.